Ardross suburb profile

 Ardross property market performance

-Sales activity has been moderate, with 23 houses and 3 units sold over the last 12 months.
-Houses are selling quickly, with a median of just 15 days on the market, while units take longer at 29 days, indicating a higher demand for houses.
+Sales activity has been limited, with 15 houses and just 1 unit sold in the past 12 months.
+Houses are selling quickly, with a median of 15 days on the market, while units take longer at 29 days, reflecting the lower demand for units.

 Median price - units$598KPast 3 months